Contact Lens Eye Exam | Dr. Alan Schlussel & Associates

 Winter’s cold, brisk, windy outdoor weather coupled with hot and dry indoor heating can take a toll on your eyes — especially if you wear contact lenses.

 Neither situation is ideal for optimal eye comfort, so what can you do to make wearing contact lenses more comfortable this winter?
 Below are a few tips to help you navigate the winter contact lens wearing issue.
-However, if you still have questions about your contact lenses or general eye health, contact Drs Alan B. Schlussel and Christine Law, O.D. in Manhattan and we'll be happy to help!
+However, if you still have questions about your contact lenses or general eye health, contact Dr. Alan Schlussel & Associates in Manhattan and we'll be happy to help!